Lu-all/MMDect/README.md

 - -c or --compare-both to compare both Regex and Prolog signatures (overwrites -p python in comparison).
 - -M or --multiple_input to input multiple files, giving the path to the directory (it uses recursion) in the -f parameter.
+- -P or --prolog to specify the use of DCG (dcg) or classic Prolog (classic).
+By default, DCG is used.

 For example: